AmbarishGK/AmbarishGK/README.md

 ### Hi there, if you are here means that I have made an impression on you either via my profile, LinkedIn page or even face to face, so thank you for looking up my profle :)

+I am a software engineer who likes to spend my time solving problems or (positive spin) finding solutions.
+I have worked in multiple early stage startups where I learnt how to manage time and work towards deadline, that Business solution is more important, Managing teammates and clients, adapting to situation and juggling tasks etc. Also have 3 developers who I had to oversee as a product owners.
+I like to work as a team (pair programming/brainstorming etc) but sometimes do it alone if I am too focused.

+Little about me in points (0-0):
+- I play basketball
+- Like cycling
+- Would join trekking
+- Ready to long drive
+- Enjoy Dungeons and Dragons

 <!--
 **AmbarishGK/AmbarishGK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.